Version 4: 18 November 2020 (PDF version)

 In “normal” times, the typical arrangements for addressing these issues would be face-to-face meetings, involving assessing or supervising social workers with (prospective) foster carers in their home or other venues.
-The pandemic has made these arrangements “high risk”, with a need to find alternative and workable approaches – particularly the use of online resources or meetings that have become possible as the lockdown protocols have changed.
-Fostering services have a duty as employers to ensure that appropriate arrangements are in place to undertake this work, and to communicate clearly to employees their expectations around safe working practices.
-They might usefully follow the guidance set out by the Department for Business, Energy and Industrial Strategy (BEIS) about working safely in other people’s homes during the pandemic (last updated 7 August 2020).
+The pandemic has meant that in some circumstances these arrangements will be “high risk”, with a need to find alternative and workable approaches – particularly the use of technology.

-- It is generally accepted that much assessment and support can be adequately undertaken virtually, using a range of technological solutions such as video or telephone.
-This should be encouraged and promoted wherever possible.
+- Much assessment and support can be adequately undertaken or provided virtually, using a range of technological solutions such as video or telephone.
+This should be encouraged and promoted where appropriate.
 It is widely accepted that telephone interviews are less effective than other methods where people can “see” each other through video.
 Where these options are used, there should always be an explicit identification of any matters that have not been adequately addressed.

 - A face-to-face visit may become essential in certain circumstances – where a placement may be at risk of disrupting, or where there are safeguarding issues or significant concerns about the child’s welfare, or where the child is moving to a new placement.